Chinyere-nwalie/Chinyere-nwalie/README.md

 ### Hi there, I am Chinyere!
 Currently a comp-sci student <br/>
-My journey started from cloud engineering and I am now transitioning into DevOps⚙️ <br/>
+My journey began with learning cloud engineering, and I am now building skills in DevOps⚙️ <br/>
 I am conversant with AWS cloud platforms <br/>
 Staying commited to this journey. <br/>